 What is it?

 Open-source intelligence is a variety of data encompassing countless topics and subjects.
-If you need a specialist to access information then it does not qualify as open-source.
+If specialist skills, physical tools, or hacking are required to access a piece of information, it can’t reasonably be considered open source.

 OSINT is not limited to what you can find via popular search engines.
 There are sites on the deep web that are not indexed/found by your regular search engine though the information is still legal to obtain by the general public.
 This creates a lot of data that qualifies as OSINT.
 Access to such a vast source of information is both a blessing and a curse in that you can find a lot of what you need, but you have to sort through a lot of useless data to get it.
 Even with all this information, chances are you will not find everything you need to make or break a case.
 These OSINT limitations make this information most useful alongside other forms of intelligence.